Use these links to find current tax rates and tax thresholds for business taxes.

 Use the HMRC tax checker for employees for a quick assessment of whether you are paying the right amount of tax.
 This calculator is not suitable for the self-employed.

-Use the HMRC marginal relief calculator for company profits between the small profits rate threshold and the main corporation tax threshold.
+The small profits rate and main rate of corporation tax were aligned at 20% on 6 April 2015.
+To work out corporation tax for earlier tax years, you can use the HMRC marginal relief calculator for company profits between the small profits rate threshold and the main corporation tax threshold.

 Use the HMRC PAYE calculator to work out the tax to be deducted from an employee’s pay.